-- (a) During the first 55 days of a regular session: - (1) Main floor amendments must be approved for filing with the Clerk by 2 p.m. of the first day a bill appears on the Special Order Calendar in the Calendar of the House; and - (2) Amendments to main floor amendments and substitute amendments for main floor amendments must be approved for filing by 5 p.m. of the same day. - (b) After the 55th day of a regular session and during any extended or special session: - (1) Main floor amendments must be approved for filing with the Clerk not later than 2 hours before session is scheduled to convene on the day a bill appears on the Special Order Calendar in the Calendar of the House; and - (2) Amendments to main floor amendments and substitute amendments for main floor amendments must be approved for filing not later than 1 hour after the main floor amendment deadline. - (c) A late-filed floor amendment may be taken up for consideration only upon motion adopted by a two-thirds vote. - (d) Notwithstanding the foregoing, subject to approval by a majority vote of the House, the Rules & Calendar Committee may establish special amendment deadlines and procedures for appropriations bills, implementing bills, conforming bills, and bills proposing any reapportionment or redistricting of the state's legislative or congressional districts.
+- (a) During the first 55 days of a regular session: - (1) Main floor amendments must be approved for filing with the Clerk by 2 p.m. of the first day a bill appears on the Special Order Calendar in the Calendar of the House; and - (2) Amendments to main floor amendments and substitute amendments for main floor amendments must be approved for filing by 5 p.m. of the same day. - (b) After the 55th day of a regular session and during any extended or special session: - (1) Main floor amendments must be approved for filing with the Clerk not later than 2 hours before session is scheduled to convene on the day a bill appears on the Special Order Calendar in the Calendar of the House; and - (2) Amendments to main floor amendments and substitute amendments for main floor amendments must be approved for filing not later than 1 hour after the main floor amendment deadline. - (c) A late-filed floor amendment may be taken up for consideration only upon motion adopted by a two-thirds vote. - (d) Notwithstanding the foregoing, subject to approval by a majority vote of the House, the Rules & Calendar Committee may establish special amendment deadlines and procedures for appropriations bills, implementing bills, and conforming bills.